Bio3SS/Bio3SS.github.io/final.md

 {% comment %}
 REVIEW test issues from FB and post warnings
 * Once you finish the exam, please [send me an email]( from your
+{% endcomment %}

-The final exam will be at 9 AM on Monday 27 April.
+The final exam will be at 7:30 PM on Monday 26 April.
 It is scheduled for two hours.
-Further information will be forthcoming.

 The exam is _cumulative_, but with extra emphasis on material not yet tested.

 There will be 40 MC questions, you should prepare a Mac-standard calculator.

 There will be no attempts at intrusive monitoring.
 There will be an honor statement, and you should take it seriously.

-{% endcomment %}
+{% comment %}

 # Instructions